kppooja96/UMBC-DATA606-FALL2023-MONDAY/README.md

 ## Work Experience

-* Machine Learning Engineer (Intern) | Cadence Design Systems   Jun 2023- Present
+* Machine Learning Engineer (Intern) | Cadence Design Systems, Jun 2023- Present
     * Implemented chatbot using LLM generative AI models (GenAI).
 Worked on creating a private secure model on the company’s custom data and fine-tuned it.
     * Coded the project in python using Pytorch, Tensorflow, Peft & QLoRA
     * Hosted the application on hugging face gradio API.

-* Senior Data Engineer | Cognizant technology solutions Jul 2021- Dec 2021
+* Senior Data Engineer | Cognizant technology solutions, Jul 2021- Dec 2021
     * Involved in data processing and migrating 120GB of Salesforce data to an AWS database in order to devise key customer insights that drove a profit of $10M for the company.
 Additionally, assisted clients in receiving push notifications for CRUD operations on Dynamodb by utilizing SNS, SQS, API-Gateway, APP-Sync.
     * Built 4 CloudFormation templates, shifted the entire project from development to production and maintained it.

-* Data Engineer | TekSystems Global Services                             May 2018 - Jun 2021
+* Data Engineer | TekSystems Global Services, May 2018 - Jun 2021
     * Bobcat: NIFI | MongoDB | Python | Groovy
         * Implemented a flow in NIFI using pipelines to push 1000's requests in a single second, dump, and retrieve data from MongoDB.
         * Problem solving skill was applied to create a customized putMongo processor to clear any loopholes.